 - Consider strengthening your protection with supplemental insurance

 Disability income insurance provided by your employer will give you base coverage for lost income.
-Generally, you would be reimbursed around 40 to 60 percent of your pre-disability salary.
+Generally, depending on your circumstances you could be reimbursed around 40 to 60 percent of your pre-disability salary.
 Basic disability income insurance often has caps and will not compensate for bonuses, commissions, or profit sharing.
 A supplemental disability income insurance plan, either obtained through work or independently, can cover a portion of income that basic insurance may not.

 - Talk to your financial representative about a “waiver of premium” rider